History of the Catholic Church in France

+Early Christianity

 Legend

 According to long-standing legend, Mary, Martha, Lazarus, and some companions, who were expelled by persecutions from the Holy Land, traversed the Mediterranean in a frail boat with neither rudder nor mast and landed at Saintes-Maries-de-la-Mer near Arles.
 Provençal tradition names Lazarus as the first bishop of Marseille, while Martha purportedly went on to tame the a terrible beast in nearby Tarascon.
 Pilgrims visited their tombs at the abbey of Vézelay in Burgundy.
 In the Abbey of the Trinity at Vendôme, a phylactery was said to contain a tear shed by Jesus at the tomb of Lazarus.
 The cathedral of Autun, not far away, is dedicated to Lazarus as Saint Lazaire.

 History

 The first written records of Christians in France date from the 2nd century when Irenaeus detailed the deaths of ninety-year-old bishop Pothinus of Lugdunum (Lyon) and other martyrs of the 177 persecution in Lyon.

-In 496 Remigius baptized Clovis I, who was converted from paganism to Catholicism.
+In 496, Remigius baptized Clovis I, who was converted from paganism to Catholicism.
 Clovis I, considered the founder of France, made himself the ally and protector of the papacy and of his predominantly Catholic subjects.